NTKHarry/MediaEval2025_NewsImage/README.md

 	|  |_ …
 	|_ …

-Image retrieval and generation have two subtasks each (for details, see the task [overview paper](https://github.com/Informfully/Challenges/blob/main/documents/newsimages_task_overview_paper.pdf)).
+Image retrieval and generation have two subtasks each, a small one (using pre-determined articles IDs that will be communicated in advance) and a large one (using randomly selected articles IDs).
+The articles in both the small and large task are part of the dataset shared with participants.
+For more details, please see the task [overview paper](https://github.com/Informfully/Challenges/blob/main/documents/newsimages_task_overview_paper.pdf).
 You are requested to provide **at least one** approach for both the large and the small subtasks.
 When creating a submission for the large subtask (e.g., "GEN_SD_LARGE"), please include/keep the image recommendation that this approach makes for IDs that are in the small subtask.